plo8/cpsc449-project2/README.md

 This project is about splitting monolith service that exposed two different sets of resources in project 1, into two separate microservices and authenticating the endpoints of each service.

+This project is intented to effectively build a RESTful Web back-end API for a game which is similar to the very well known game "Wordle", with difference of few conditions or features from the original game.
+Some of these features which are included are letting more than one game to be played per day per player and as well as offering different games to different players.

+This web service is actually split into 2 microservices called users-api and games-api, which makes use of Python's Quart web framework, and utilize 6 endpoints to allow an user to interact with the game.
+Th web services also makes use of NginX for HTTP Authentication, as well as load balancing.

 Configuration files:
 1. Procfile is a mechanism for declaring what commands are run by your application to start the app
 2. Update the nginx.config into default file present in /etc/nginx/sites-enabled